If you are getting the “Activating Device” notification when motion is detected, or the doorbell is rung, but no video, then this guide is for you.

 When you are away from home, the Ring app is your main point of connection to your Ring doorbell device.
 You can control the smart doorbell from any device (mobile phone or personal computer) that supports the Ring app.
-It is important to note that you cannot access Live View via the Ring website.

 To successfully use the Live View option via the app, you need a stable internet or Wi-Fi connection.
 Your internet connection should be the first thing you check when you have issues with the Ring app.
 Although video streaming requires less bandwidth, it needs a strong connection.